 A term life insurance policy, he noted, is often more affordable than many consumers think.
 (Get a life insurance quote here)

-When asked how much a $250,000, 20-year term life policy would cost annually for a healthy, non-smoking 30-year-old, the median estimate among all age groups surveyed was $400 – more than twice the actual cost, according to Life Happens, a nonprofit consumer education group funded by the financial services industry.
-Consumers who were aged 30 years or younger guessed even higher, with the majority selecting a median estimate of $500 annually, and 25 percent suggesting it would cost at least $1,000 per year.
+When asked how much a $250,000 term life policy would cost annually for a healthy, non-smoking 30-year-old, over half of the respondents said $500 per year or more — greater than twice the actual cost, according to Life Happens, a nonprofit consumer education group funded by the financial services industry.
+Consumers who were aged 37 years or younger guessed even higher, with the majority estimating more than $500 annually, and 42 percent suggesting it would cost at least $1,000 per year.
 The actual cost of that policy?
 About $160 a year, or $13 per month.
 1

 Wrong type of policy